garethr/snykt/README.md

 ### Base

-This is out internal base image.
+This is our internal base image.
 It's maintained by a central team who are resonsible for any vulnerabilities in it.
 This is why we're not using a multi-stage Dockerfile here, because each Dockerfile, and the resulting image, is owned by a separate team.

 For our demo the Dockerfile looks like: